demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

   // TODO
 ```

-By making use of the [AwaitTask](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/async.awaittask%5B%27t%5D-method-%5Bfsharp%5D) and the [Catch](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/async.catch%5b't%5d-method-%5bfsharp%5d) function in the `Async` module, we tranformed `Task<PostmarkResponse>` to `Choice<PostmarkResponse, Exception>`.
+By making use of the [AwaitTask](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/async.awaittask%5B%27t%5D-method-%5Bfsharp%5D) and the [Catch](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/async.catch%5b't%5d-method-%5bfsharp%5d) function in the `Async` module, we transformed `Task<PostmarkResponse>` to `Choice<PostmarkResponse, Exception>`.

-To transform this choice type to `AsyncResult<unit, Exception>`, we need to know a little more details.
+To convert this choice type to `AsyncResult<unit, Exception>`, we need to know little more details.

-The `PostmarkClient` populates the `Status` property of the `PostmarkResponse` with the value `Success` if everything went well.
+The `PostmarkClient` would populate the `Status` property of the `PostmarkResponse` with the value `Success` if everything went well.
 We need to return a `unit` in this case.

 If the `Status` property doesn't have the `Success` value, the `Message` property of the `PostmarkResponse` communicates what went wrong.